 CNA Exam and Certification Alabama

-Any individual who plans to work as a Nurse Aide in an Alabama Nursing Home must take the steps required for placement on the Alabama Nurse Aide Registry and remain in good standing.
-The individual must complete a state-approved nurse assistant training program and pass both the knowledge and clinical skills components of the CNA exam to qualify for placement on the Registry.
+Any individual who plans to work as a Nurse Aide in an Alabama Nursing Home must take the steps to obtain and maintain an active status on the Alabama Nurse Aide Registry.
+Candidates for certification must complete a state-approved nurse assistant training program and pass both the knowledge and clinical skills components of the CNA exam to be added to the Registry.
 The state gives each candidate a maximum of three attempts within 24 months of completing the nurse aide training to pass the exam.
 Further attempts to take the exam will require retraining.
 To maintain certification, Alabama’s CNAs must work at least 8 hours every 24 months in a nursing home, hospice agency, home health agency, or hospital.
-The practice must be for paid compensation as volunteer service does not count.
-CNAs who fail to meet the minimum practice requirements must retrain and retest to be eligible for employment.
-Pearson VUE and Prometric are approved by the Alabama Department of Health to administer the Nurse Aide Competency Evaluation.
+The work must be for paid compensation – volunteer service does not count.
+CNAs who do not fulfil the minimum 8 hours of work must retrain and retest to be eligible for employment.
+Prometric has been approved by the Alabama Department of Health to administer the Nurse Aide Competency Evaluation.

 CNA Classes in AL: